SaaSManDan/socialwebapp/README.md

-# Social Media Web App
+# Social Media Web Application
 This is a Twitter-like social media web application project.

 ## Stack